 new{action=@"basket|checkout"});

 We've now added static and dynamic routes to serve up content for various URLs in our site.
 What happens if a request comes in and doesn't match any requests?
 In this event, an exception is thrown, which is hardly what you'd want in a real application.
-For exceptions, we can use catch-all routes.
+To handle this, we use catch-all routes.

 16.3.4 Catch-all routes